mohababsa/nyc-farefinder/README.md

 - **Python**: `3.11.9`

 ## Project Structure
-The project is divided into two main directories:
+The project is divided into three main directories:
 - `fare-prediction-frontend/`: Contains the React frontend.
 - `fare_prediction/`: Contains the Django backend and ML models.
+- `notebooks/`: Contains Jupyter notebooks for EDA, Preprocessing and Training of various Regressor models.

+### How to Use the Notebooks
+1. **Option 1: Train the Model Yourself**
+   - Download the dataset from [this link](https://www.kaggle.com/competitions/new-york-city-taxi-fare-prediction/data).
+   - Navigate to the `notebooks/` directory and run the Jupyter notebooks in order.

+2. **Option 2: Use the Pre-Trained Model**
+   - Download our existing trained Extra Trees Regressor model from [this link](https://your-model-hosting-service.com/extra_trees_model.pkl).
+   - Place the `Extra_Trees.pkl` file in the `fare_prediction/models/` directory.

 ## Setup Instructions